starburst997/CSNamedPipes/README.md

 1. Most of the code samples I ran across used synchronous (blocking) communication, which requires one thread per named pipe.
 My background is writing massive-scale Internet services like battle.net, and online games like Starcraft and Guild Wars, which would totally fall over using synchronous sockets/pipes.
 So async it is!

-2. Google for “How to detect a client disconnect using a named pipe” and you’ll get 430000 hits.
+2. Google for "How to detect a client disconnect using a named pipe" and you'll get 430000 hits.
 I wanted to make sure my program solved this problem.

 For more details about the solutions to these problems, you can read the code or check out my blog article [Detect client disconnects using named-pipes in C#](http://www.codeofhonor.com/blog/detect-client-disconnects-using-named-pipes-in-csharp).